 Megan Bontrager

 Megan (she/her) is currently an Assistant Professor in the Ecology and Evolutionary Biology Department at the University of Toronto.
 Previously, she was a postdoctoral researcher in the Evolution and Ecology Department at UC Davis, where she worked with Jenny Gremer, Julin Maloof, Annie Schmitt, and Sharon Strauss.
 She did her PhD research in the Biodiversity Research Centre and Botany Department at the University of British Columbia with Amy Angert.
 This work included field experiments, population genetics, herbarium studies, and quantitative syntheses of the literature.
 She did her undergraduate work at the UC Santa Cruz, where she worked in the Parker and Kay labs, after transferring from Cabrillo Community College.
-In her spare time she likes to explore parks with her 2-year old, try new recipes, and hang out with her two weird cats.
+In her spare time she likes to explore parks with her kids, try new recipes, and hang out with her two weird cats.

 Megan’s CV on github.